dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 **Populating OperatorHub from a mirrored Operator**

-After previous step completes successfully, an `ImageDigestMirrorSet` manifest is generated.
+After previous step completes successfully, an `ImageContentSourcePolicy` manifest is generated.
 That resource will translate regular image url and tags into the mirrored ones in the private registry.

 From the disconnected environment run:
 ```bash